 The terms of the lease are not publicly disclosed.

-Student housing is an issue that is top of mind for all post secondary institutions in Halifax and indeed in Nova Scotia.
-While today’s announcement does not include infrastructure dedicated to student housing, NSCAD remains optimistic that recent discussions between Nova Scotia universities, the Government of Nova Scotia and other parties will result in initiatives to help alleviate housing pressures for our students.
+Student housing is an issue that is top of mind for all post secondary institutions in Halifax and throughout Nova Scotia.
+NSCAD remains optimistic that recent discussions between Nova Scotia universities, the Government of Nova Scotia and other parties will result in initiatives to help alleviate housing pressures for our students.

-While the government of Nova Scotia is an important and valued source of funding for the university, this agreement between NSCAD and the Halifax Port Authority did not specifically require any financial assistance from the province or other levels of government.
+As a publicly funded institution, the government of Nova Scotia is always an important and valued source of funding for NSCAD University.
+In this case, the agreement between NSCAD and the Halifax Port Authority did not specifically require any financial assistance from the province or other levels of government.

 Port Campus Renovation Project